Real Madrid legend Casillas announces retirement after 22-year playing career | Goal.com

 He also captained his country to World Cup glory in 2010 and sandwiched that success with European Championship wins in 2008 and 2012.

-A move away from his homeland took him to Portugal in 2015, with a further 156 outings and two more title triumphs seen with Porto.
+A move away from his homeland took him to Portugal in 2015, with a further 156 outings and two more title triumphs secured with Porto.

 Casillas is now looking to take on positions off the field, having announced his decision to run for the presidency of the Spanish Football Federation (RFEF), and will have many fond memories to look back on as he prepares to open a new chapter in his professional and personal life.